giocondafong/openeo/README.md

 This repository is released under the MIT License.
 See [LICENSE](LICENSE) for details.

-## Corrección
-docs: corrección menor + link a página personal
+---

+### Contribuciones
+- Corrección menor de documentación.
+- Añadido enlace a mi página personal: [Mi sitio](https://giocondafong.github.io/giocondafong-site/)